 771 sis.
 Bartholmes et al. (2009) reviewed the desired characteristics of a skill 772 score, and selected odds ratio, HK score and bias as their target metrics.
 773 In contrast, for our analysis, we selected the fβ score, a metric commonly 774 used in machine learning, but rarely applied in hydrology.
 The fβ score has 775 two interesting properties for analyzing a flood warning system.
 Firstly, it is 776 based on the contingency table but avoids using true negatives, which could 777 overestimate skill.
 Secondly, it allows for tailoring the notification criteria to 778 the specific use case, as the β parameter can be adjusted to penalize stronger 779 misses or false alarms.
 For instance, Bouttier and Marchal Bouttier and 780 Marchal (2023) used the f2 score to optimize the probability threshold for 781 high-intensity precipitation warnings in France.
 The β value of 2 penalizes 782 four times more missed events than false alarms, under the assumption that 783 the cost of being hit by an extreme event unprepared is larger than the cost 784 of mobilising resources in a false alarm.
 In our study, we took the opposite 785 approach and decided to minimize the number of false alarms by using a β 786 value of 0.8.
 This decision was based on the fact that EFAS complements 787 the national or regional systems by issuing medium-range flood warnings to 788 the responsible administrations, not to the general public.
 The aim is to 789 alert authorities only when there is substantial evidence that the event will 790 occur, in order to avoid excessive notifications that could undermine their 791 trust in the system.
 Additionally, the event threshold (5-year return period) 792 corresponds to a recurrence time shorter than the flood protection levels in 793 many European regions, so we assume that missing minor events will not be

 794 as costly as Bouttier and Marchal argue.
 In a preliminary analysis, we tested 795 β values of 0.8, 1 and 1.25 and found that the changes in the f-score were 796 minimal (in the order of 3%) and in none of the cases persistence was needed.
 797 However, the selection of β affects the optimal probability threshold and the 798 resulting bias, i.e., the distribution of errors between misses and false alarms.
 799 Values lower than 1 lead to higher probability thresholds and negative biases, 800 whereas values larger than 1 yield positive bias, i.e., more notifications than 801 actual events.

+5.2.
+Addressing study objectives

 802 The first objective of this study was to evaluate the skill of the differ-